 SAISD will engage in a collaborative process that respects community ideals and represents a united effort that values trust and inclusivity, while inspiring student greatness.

 To our students, families, staff, alumni and greater community, we want to update you on the collaborative plan called Engaging Equity by SAISD and our Board of Trustees to thoughtfully consider the retention of the existing name or renaming of Lee Middle School.
 At the heart of the matter, we are focused on respecting community ideals while embracing inclusivity and equity for our students.
 We understand this is a sensitive topic that members of our community care deeply about, so this plan provides an intentional, thorough process to allow us to hear from the varied perspectives and unique voices in our community.
-The process will include Town Hall and survey opportunities open to all interested persons for broad input as well as other events designed for groups particularly impacted by the matter.
+The process will include Summits and survey opportunities open to all interested persons for broad input as well as other events designed for groups particularly impacted by the matter.

 We appreciate feedback and participation from our community in this process, but request a tone of mutual respect by all.
 Together, we will navigate through this process to a positive outcome for our students, district and community.